FAKE AMBER & COPAL

 Tests to Identify COPAL VERSUS AMBER

 There are a number of simple tests that can be carried out on amber to check its authenticity.
 More sophisticated and complex tests are possible but they require access to laboratory equipment.
 These more complex tests include Refraction Index, Precise Specific Gravity and Melting Point.
 The latest and most decisive contribution to the chemistry of succinite and other fossil resins has been made by pyrolysis gas chromatography in combination with mass spectrometry.
 This technique has been used create the first exclusive chemical classification of fossil resins.

 For the layperson with no special equipment, the following eight tests are adequate.
 When examining a specimen you should try at least 3 of the following methods detailed here.
 If the item in question fails any one of the tests, it could well mean the piece is not true amber.

-Copal under a short-wave UV light shows hardly any color change.
+(Test 4) UV - Under a short-wave UV light, copal shows hardly any color change.
 Amber fluoresces a pale shade of blue.

 FAKE AMBER FOSSIL INCLUSIONS